vbrazo/algorithms-archives/README.md

 For a recursive algorithm, if there is no other memory consumption, then this recursion incurred space will be the space upper-bound of the algorithm.

-For example, in the exercise of [reverse_string](https://github.com/vbrazo/algorithms-archives/blob/main/recursion/reverse_string.rb), we don't have extra memory usage outside the recursive call, since we simply print a character.
+For example, in the exercise of [Reverse String](https://github.com/vbrazo/algorithms-archives/blob/main/recursion/reverse_string.rb), we don't have extra memory usage outside the recursive call, since we simply print a character.
 For each recursive call, let's assume it can use space up to a constant value.
 And the recursive calls will chain up to n times, where n is the size of the input string.
 So the space complexity of this recursive algorithm is `O(n)`.

 A space in the stack will be allocated for `f(x1)` in order to call `f(x2)`.
 Similarly in `f(x2)`, the system will allocate another space for the call to `f(x3)`.
 Finally in `f(x3)`, we reach the base case, therefore there is no further recursive call within `f(x3)`.